 'Composing is almost like a duty to an idea, the completion of which is incomparably satisfying.'

 Additionally, in her youth, she composed music for students from the Royal Ballet School and the London School for Contemporary Dance, a short piano piece for the re-launch of the Brambly Hedge children’s books, which got featured on the local radio, and participated in the Philharmonia Orchestra’s digital composition course, which led to an interview with The Sunday Times, a TV interview and a personal life-size photo in the Royal Festival Hall.
 She studied violin with Jascha Heifetz's protégé Pierre Amoyal, Hugh Maguire, Hilary Sturt and Pamela Spofforth, composition with Avril Anderson, singing with Elspeth Davidson and piano with Janet Barwell.
-She has performed in solo, chamber, orchestral and choral engagements internationally, from the Berliner Philharmonika to the Royal Festival Hall and Snape Maltings, as well as participating in international renowned masterclasses, courses and residencies, such as at the Mozarteum in Salzburg or Dartington in the UK.
+She has performed in solo, chamber, orchestral and choral engagements internationally, from the Berliner Philharmonika to the Royal Festival Hall and Snape Maltings, as well as participating in internationally renowned masterclasses, courses and residencies, such as at the Mozarteum in Salzburg or Dartington in the UK.